AugurProject/augur/docs/v2/docs/contracts/trading.md

 <h4><a class="anchor" aria-hidden="true" id="ZeroXTrade.decodeAssetData(bytes)"></a><code class="function-signature">decodeAssetData(bytes _assetData) <span class="return-arrow">→</span> <span class="return-type">bytes4,address,uint256[],uint256[],bytes,address</span></code><span class="function-visibility">public</span></h4>

+Decode MultiAsset asset data from the format described in the AssetProxy contract specification.
+ @param _assetData AssetProxy-compliant asset data describing an ERC-1155 set of assets.
+ @return The ERC-1155 AssetProxy identifier, the address of this ERC-1155 contract hosting the assets, an array of the identifiers of the assets to be traded, an array of asset amounts to be traded, and callback data.
+Each element of the arrays corresponds to the same-indexed element of the other array.
+Return values specified as `memory` are returned as pointers to locations within the memory of the input parameter `assetData`.

+<h4><a class="anchor" aria-hidden="true" id="ZeroXTrade.decodeTradeAssetData(bytes)"></a><code class="function-signature">decodeTradeAssetData(bytes _assetData) <span class="return-arrow">→</span> <span class="return-type">bytes4,address,uint256[],uint256[],bytes,address</span></code><span class="function-visibility">public</span></h4>

 Decode ERC-1155 asset data from the format described in the AssetProxy contract specification.
  @param _assetData AssetProxy-compliant asset data describing an ERC-1155 set of assets.
- @return The ERC-1155 AssetProxy identifier, the address of the ERC-1155 contract hosting the assets, an array of the identifiers of the assets to be traded, an array of asset amounts to be traded, and callback data.
+ @return The ERC-1155 AssetProxy identifier, the address of this ERC-1155 contract hosting the assets, an array of the identifiers of the assets to be traded, an array of asset amounts to be traded, and callback data.
 Each element of the arrays corresponds to the